lugia-kun/crystal-for-legacy-dist/README.md

 * Multithreading is not tested, and considered not to work (#1).
 * The `make spec` has not been run (#2).
-* Shards is (currently) not included.
-Shards won't run on SLES 11, RHEL 6 and CentOS 6 because Shards uses new features which is not implemented in vendor-provided Git.
-But you may be able to build the newer version of Git which is supported by Shards (#3).
+* Shards may use some new features which is not implemented in vendor-provided Git.
+But you can build the newer version of Git which is supported by Shards.
+Git is not included.
 * Built shared linked executable (and crystal compiler itself too) cannot be run with setuid bit set (ref. [^9]).
   - You have to remove RUNPATH (or RPATH) with `chrpath` command and